mm6/ethereum-lab4-hardhat/README.md

 contract SimpleSwap {
     ISwapRouter public immutable swapRouter;
-    uint24 public constant feeTier = 3000;    // Three fee tier's are available
+    uint24 public constant feeTier = 3000;

+    // Three fee tier's are available
     // These are .05%, .30 %, and 1.00%.
     // 1.00% is used for pools with less
     // liquidity.

-    // Inititialze SimpleSwap with a reference to the Uniswap router. constructor(ISwapRouter _swapRouter) {
+    // Inititialze SimpleSwap with a reference to the
+    // Uniswap router.
+    constructor(ISwapRouter _swapRouter) {
         swapRouter = _swapRouter;
     }

-    // The arguments from and to are pointers to the two token contracts. function swapERCforERC(address from, address to, uint amountIn) external returns (uint256 amountOut) {
+    // The arguments from and to are pointers to the two
+    // token contracts.
+    function swapERCforERC(address from, address to, uint amountIn) external returns (uint256 amountOut) {

         // Transfer the specified amount of ERC to this contract.
         // msg.sender is a holder of the from tokens.
-        // We are taking tokens from the sender and giving the contract ownership.
+        // We are taking tokens from the sender and giving the
+        // contract ownership.
+The holder must have approved
+        // the contract to spend these tokens on the holder's
+        // behalf.
         TransferHelper.safeTransferFrom(from, msg.sender, address(this), amountIn);
         // Approve the router to spend ERC.
-        // This approval is necessary for the router to execute the swap on behalf of the contract.
+        // This approval is necessary for the router to
+        // execute the swap on behalf of the contract.
         TransferHelper.safeApprove(from, address(swapRouter), amountIn);
         // Create the params that will be used to execute the swap ISwapRouter.ExactInputSingleParams memory params =
             ISwapRouter.ExactInputSingleParams({
                 tokenIn: from,        // The from token
                 tokenOut: to,         // The to token
                 fee: feeTier,         // Each liquidity pool has a specific fee tier
                 recipient: msg.sender, // The receiver of the to token
                 deadline: block.timestamp, // The deadline when the swap must be executed
                 amountIn: amountIn,       // The amount of the from token
                 amountOutMinimum: 0,     // Minimal acceptable out token
                 sqrtPriceLimitX96: 0    // When not zero, allows control of price impact of swaps });
         // The call to `exactInputSingle` executes the swap. amountOut = swapRouter.exactInputSingle(params);